 It’s always hard to rely on third parties, but the 007 must realize they are as cool in software development as he is in his job.

-Sure, he needs to spend some time searching for the ideal team of developers for your project, but he hardly can create a store on SFCC with his own hands.
+Sure, he needs to spend some time searching for the ideal team of developers for your project, but he hardly can build a Salesforce online store with his own hands.

 Another issue is that the expert community here is relatively small, so sometimes sellers may face some difficulties with customer support.